Prepare Successful Proposals

 - Step 2.
 Review users and definitions to understand the role each person plays in the process and to clarify unfamiliar terms.

 - Step 4.
-Make sure your computer meets all system requirements and that you have "superuser" permission to run CRAMS.
+(CRAMS ONLY) Make sure your computer meets all system requirements and that you have "superuser" permission to run CRAMS.

 - Step 7.
 Most proposals require you to request reports showing how other courses and programs would be impacted.
 See if your proposal falls into this category and request reports through our online form.